yiphei/yif-AI/future_attention_transformer/README.md

 \end{aligned}
 $$

-This masking is illustrated in the figure below (the masked values are depicted with red squares).
+The result of masking is illustrated in the figure below (the masked values are depicted with red squares).

 <div align="center">
   <img src="assets/causal_mask.svg" alt="sdasd" width="400">